ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The path at which the resource is provisioned is comprised of the fixed prefix ".well-known/acme-challenge/", followed by the "token" value in the challenge.
 The value of the resource MUST be the ASCII representation of the key authorization.
-The resource should remain provisioned there until the client observes that the authorization resource has a status of either "valid" or "invalid."
+The resource should remain provisioned until the client observes that the authorization resource has a status of either "valid" or "invalid."